itsjihunpark/Data-Cleaning-Exercise/README.md

-Although, this cleaning process was for a very small dataset- this process has taught me some of the methods to clean a dataset to be more standardised.
-These methods of cleaning can also be applied for a larger data set.
+Although, this cleaning process was for a very small dataset- These methods of cleaning can also be applied for a much larger data set.

 However, its worth noting that when working with a very large dataset, some of the issues with a dataset that requires cleaning, may not be